 Children who are ill should remain at home.
-A student must be fever free for 24 hours without the aid of medication.
+Before returning to school, a student must be fever and vomit free for a full 24 hours without the aid of medication.

 Students who have had a contagious illness and been absent for 3 or more consecutive days must bring a physician's note stating the diagnosis and that return to school is permissible